 Step 1: Start by funding your 401(k) up to the employer match.
 If your employer has a 401(k) matching contribution, you should contribute enough to take full advantage of that match.
 If your employer offers to match your contributions dollar for dollar up to 6% of your pay, for example, then your first priority should be to take full advantage of that match.
 After all, it’s virtually free money.

 You can also go a step further by making sure your 401(k) is properly managed.
 Thankfully, there’s a robo-advisor that can do the job and affordably. blooom is the only dedicated robo-advisor for 401(k) accounts.
-With blooom, you can get a free analysis of your retirement plan and for $10 a month, blooom will manage your 401(k).
-This includes regularly adjusting your portfolio and expert financial help from blooom advisors.
-Blooom can also alert you to hidden fees you may be paying, saving you money. blooom can work with any employer sponsored retirement plan and is currently the only robo-advisor available that specifically manages 401(k) accounts.
+With blooom, you can get a free analysis of your retirement plan and for $120 per year, blooom will manage your 401(k).
+This includes regularly adjusting your portfolio and expert financial help from blooom advisors. blooom can also alert you to hidden fees you may be paying, saving you money. blooom can work with any employer sponsored retirement plan and is currently the only robo-advisor available that specifically manages 401(k) accounts.